maggiewaldauf/guide-portal/README.md

 Username: demo (Email: demo@guideportal.com  )
 Password: demo12345

+(without logging in some functionalities like bookmarking will not work)

 ## Code Info
 This project includes custom WordPress functionality created using the Code Snippets plugin.
 All snippets are exported in snippets-export.json.